alizebreezes/alizebreezes/README.md

 Junior Full Stack Developer in Stockholm.
 Having completed 9-weeks intensive web development course in Le Wagon Stockholm, batch #486.
 Start using Pomodor timer when code...
 I have to eat and drink to remain as a human being.

-#### 🎯 Coding goals
-I love feeling proud & satisfied with my result.
-Sometimes it keeps me work stretching beyond office hours to reach there.
-I want to code super clean like a master.
-I want to be able to provide my work as a good example in the future!

 #### 😃 Learning is fun!
 I am an enthusiastic learner, a curious explorer and an improvisor.
 I always try to be the best version of myself and be better than yesterday.
 I am intrigued with new challenges, motivated by its requirements.
 It's awesome that I can keep learning while working!